-College students, graduate students, upper level high school students and recent graduates can gain practical museum experience, as well as professional workplace experience and organizational skills, through part-time internships at the Museum during the summer and throughout the academic year.
+College students, graduate students, upper level high school students, and recent graduates can gain practical museum experience, as well as professional workplace experience and organizational skills, through part-time internships at the Museum during the summer and throughout the academic year.

 In addition to receiving on-the-job training, interns have the opportunity to interact with one another and members of the Museum community.

-NOTE: Students looking to do research required to complete a thesis or project are invited to make use of the museums primary resources to reference even if you do not complete an internship with us.
+NOTE: Students looking to do research required to complete a thesis or project are invited to make use of the museum’s primary resources to reference even if you do not complete an internship with us.

 Have a community service requirement?
 Other volunteer and docent opportunities are also available depending on the museum’s needs.
 Please check with a staff member or follow the link to learn more.

 Questions?
 Email us at firstname.lastname@example.org or call the Museum, 828-669-9566.